yashkathe/javascript-interview-questions/README.md

    The prototype on object instance is available through **Object.getPrototypeOf(object)** or **\_\_proto__** property whereas prototype on constructors function is available through **Object.prototype**.

+    **EXAMPLE:**

+    ```javascript
+    // Constructor function for creating Person objects
+    function Person(name) {
+      this.name = name;
+    }

+    // Adding a method to the prototype of Person
+    Person.prototype.greet = function() {
+      console.log(`Hello, my name is ${this.name}`);
+    };

+    // Creating an instance of Person
+    const person1 = new Person("Alice");

+    // Using Object.getPrototypeOf(object) to access the prototype
+    const prototype1 = Object.getPrototypeOf(person1);
+    console.log(prototype1 === Person.prototype); // Outputs: true

+    // Using the __proto__ property to access the prototype
+    const prototype2 = person1.__proto__;
+    console.log(prototype2 === Person.prototype); // Outputs: true

+    ```

+    Imagine you have a Person object and you want to give all instances of Person a method called greet.
+Instead of adding this method to each individual instance, you can add it to the prototype of Person so that all instances automatically have access to it.

+    By using the prototype, we avoid duplicating the greet method for every instance of Person.
+This makes our code more memory-efficient and easier to maintain.

    ![Screenshot](images/prototype_chain.png)

    **[⬆ Back to Top](#table-of-contents)**